Alexander Stubb: Overseas visits

+he attended the 2024 Washington summit, Finland's second NATO summit as a member of the alliance and the first during his presidency.

 Political views

 Stubb is a proponent of deepening European integration.
 When he was the Minister for Foreign Affairs in 2008, Stubb gave a speech in which he argued in favour of the EU taking an active role in international politics.
 He noted that while the EU is the world's largest economy, it is not a superpower but a regional soft power.
 When running for party leadership in 2014, he described himself as an "academic federalist", although "in practice a functionalist" with regard to the EU.
 Stubb, for example, opposes eurobonds.
 He also insisted that he is no longer the "pure federalist" that he used to be when he was a researcher.
-Stubb has expressed his support for Turkey's EU membership in 2010.
+Stubb expressed his support for Turkey's EU membership in 2010.
 He warned that Brexit could pose a "Lehman Brothers moment" that could lead to the collapse of the EU.
-Stubb believes Finland should apply for membership of NATO.
+Stubb held early on that Finland should apply for membership of NATO.
+Stubb also firmly opposes Russia's war of aggression against Ukraine and has thus tried to strongly influence the US government to offer its support to Ukraine, including by holding close discussions with President Donald Trump.

 Stubb is seen as a representative of the National Coalition Party's liberal wing.
-He has characterized himself as a "liberal" and "moderate liberal".
+He has characterised himself as a liberal, as well as a moderate liberal.
 Stubb wants to bring about a "more positive way of doing politics".
 He believes everyone should be appreciated and respected even when there are disagreements.
-He supports same-sex marriage and has been the patron of Helsinki's Pride parade.
-He supports multiculturalism and believes that increasing immigration is necessary.
-Stubb believes that the most important political divide in modern politics is that between the supporters (like himself) and opponents of globalisation.
+He supports same-sex marriage, and has been the patron of Helsinki's gay pride parade.
+He supports multiculturalism, and believes that increasing immigration to Finland is necessary.
+Stubb believes that the most important political divide in modern politics is that between the supporters of globalisation (like himself) and opponents of globalisation.
+During his presidential campaign, he announced that his foreign and security policies would be consensual, and contingent upon existential circumstances.
+According to Stubb, among the former Finnish presidents, Martti Ahtisaari has been his role model and mentor, while he did not appreciate Urho Kekkonen at all, characterizing the Finland of his childhood as "Kekkoslovakia".